A Day in the Life of a Hospital CEO – An Interview with Dr. David Pate

 - Two professional references: one of whom must be a current FACHE who will perform a structured interview with the prospective fellow, and one of whom should be a senior executive (VP or higher) at the prospective fellow’s organization

 The Board of Governors Examination consists of 230 questions, of which 200 are scored.
 Source material for the test includes healthcare journals, periodicals, and textbooks.
 A reference manual for the exam is provided by the ACHE, and a 12-week online tutorial is offered for $495.
 The ACHE website also includes study tips from fellows who have passed the exam.
-The ACHE recommends between three and six months of study time before taking the exam, dependent upon the applicant’s experience and education level.
+The ACHE recommends between three and six months of study time before taking the exam, depending upon the applicant’s experience and education level.

 Upon certification as a FACHE, one will need to recertify every three years.
 As part of maintaining their status, fellows must complete 36 hours of continuing education, 12 of which must be in-person through the ACHE.
 Alternatively, one may choose to retake the Board of Governors Examination.
 As part of the three-year recertification, fellows must show involvement in at least two civic or community activities and two healthcare-related activities.